 |Bar area and open kitchen in background|

-The dinner menu is very different to anything else offered in Sydney.
+The dinner menu (click on the photo for an enlarged version) is very different to anything else offered in Sydney.
 I was confused about how this menu worked when I looked at their website so needed the full rundown from the waiter.
 The meal starts off with 8 different snacks (or beginning the journey).
 The journey then continues with either one choice ($125 total), two choices ($145) or three choices ($165) from an a la carte menu containing mains and desserts.
 So it's like having a tasting menu followed by courses from an a la carte menu.

 Rockpool also relaunched with a new lunch menu ($52 for one course, $69 for two courses and $79 for three courses).
 The food is very different to dinner and is worth checking out as it looks to good value for food in a three hat restaurant.

 I decided to go with three choices tonight.
 I went for 2 savoury options and one dessert, but you can pick any combination of sweet and savouries depending on your mood (you could go with 3 savoury choices or even 3 desserts if you're a sweet tooth).